boxed/kodare.net/_posts/2016-12-12-mutation-testing-in-practice.markdown

 - break
 + continue
 ```
-We use ‘break' in sort_after() because when we find what we're looking for we can stop looking.
-Changing to ‘continue' will still work though, we're just going through the list a bit extra.
+We use `break` in `sort_after()` because when we find what we're looking for we can stop looking.
+Changing to `continue` will still work though, we're just going through the list a bit extra.
 We have three mutants like this that are performance optimizations.
-We mark all these with "# pragma: no mutate".
+We mark all these with `# pragma: no mutate`.

 ### Conclusion